Rokas97/Data-analysis-projects/SeoulBikeRent/SeoulBikeRent.md

 Now I can calculate correlation and look for variables that correlate the most with `rented_bike_count`.
 In other words, we are looking for the most paramount factors for bike rent.
-Also ‘dew_point_temperature’ is removed because it highly correlates with temperature and for predictive analysis it won’t be useful.
-One ‘temperature’ variable is enough for analysis.
-It can be seen that
+Also `dew_point_temperature` is removed because it highly correlates with temperature and for predictive analysis it won’t be useful.
+One `temperature` variable is enough for analysis.

 ``` r
 corrplot(cor(clean_bike[c(2:11)]),type = "upper",col=COL2("RdBu",100))